Exploring the Alphabet of English Idioms: A Journey through ‘M’

 Justifications:

 This is an idiom because it refers to pretending or imagining something that is not real.
-The phrase "make believe" is metaphorical, representing the act of constructing an imaginary scenario or reality, rather than creating a literal belief.
+The idiom "make believe" is metaphorical, representing the act of constructing an imaginary scenario or reality, rather than creating a literal belief.

 Origin: